-Is it time to hire music PR?
+Is it time to hire a music PR firm?
 It's a big decision.
 After all, PR is expensive, and the results are never guaranteed.

-Music PR, or Public Relations for music, is the strategic promotion of a new release, tour or other music related news to the public via the media.
+Music PR, or public relations for music, is the strategic promotion of a new release, tour, or other music related news to the public via the media.
 People who work in PR liaise between labels and/or musicians and the media to try and get album reviews, profiles of the band, reviews of live shows and so on.
 Many music PR companies have a dedicated focus—for instance, they only do print media or only digital.

-Some PR firms have an even more pointed focus, in that they only do college and club radio promotion where they work to get an on air plug with a popular radio station geared at a specific market or they only do online promotions and social media to work with key online influencers for example.
+Some PR firms have an even more pointed focus, in that they only do college and club radio promotion where they work to get an on air plug with a popular radio station geared at a specific market, or they only do online promotions and social media work with key online influencers, for example.

 Most music PR is done on a campaign basis.
-If a label wants to promote a new release, they may hire a PR company for a set window of time, during which the PR company will try to generate as much press as possible.
+If a label wants to promote a new release, they may hire a PR company for a set period, during which the PR company will try to generate as much press as possible.

-If the band is touring during the promotional campaign, sometimes the PR firm will also do a round of press for the tour, or sometimes they will charge an extra fee for that (especially in the case of large PR firms/large record labels).
+If the band is touring during the promotional campaign, sometimes the PR firm will also do a round of press for the tour, or sometimes they will charge an extra fee for that service, especially in the case of large PR firms working with large record labels.

-At the end of any campaign, the PR company will issue a report with press clippings of all of the coverage the album received.
+At the end of any campaign, the PR company issues a report with press clippings of all of the coverage the album received.
 They may also report at intervals during the campaign.

-Before you sign up with a music PR firm, ask yourself—and them - these questions, so you can be sure PR is the right choice for you right now.
+Before you sign up with a music PR firm, ask yourself—and them—plenty of questions, so you can be sure the PR firm is the right choice for you.

-If you want a small, regional promotional campaign, chances are that you can handle the work yourself.
+If you want a small, regional promotional campaign, chances are you can handle the work yourself.
 It will require some research and time, but if money is an issue, this might be your best bet.
-A PR company really becomes valuable when you are ready to mount a national promotional campaign that you might not have the time or contacts to accomplish yourself.
+A PR company is most valuable when you are ready to mount a national promotional campaign that you might not have the time or contacts to accomplish yourself.

 If you don't have the time and inclination to do a regional press campaign, outside PR can certainly handle the job.
 Just be aware that a campaign of that level is easily handled in-house and if money is a problem, this kind of campaign is a luxury.

 A PR campaign shouldn't be general.
 It should be centered around a specific project and have specific goals.
 Such a project may be a new release or a tour.
-It should have a start date, and that start date should give the PR company plenty of time run the campaign (ie, don't hire PR three days before your tour starts).
+It should have a start date, and that start date should give the PR company plenty of time to run the campaign.
+For example, don't hire a PR firm three days before your tour starts.

-Hiring a PR company can be a great thing.
+Hiring a PR company can be a great move for your career.
 When you're working with an established PR company, then you know that first hurdle—the building of press contacts—has already been tackled.
-An envelope bearing the logo of a well known PR company can carry a lot of weight at a magazine that receives hundreds of promos and press releases a day.
+An envelope bearing the logo of a known PR company can carry a lot of weight at a magazine that receives hundreds of promos and press releases a day.

 Unfortunately, working with a PR firm can be extraordinarily expensive, and there is no guarantee of any payoff.
-Some PR campaigns end with exactly zilch in the way of press, but you still have to pay the bill.
-For this reason, small labels should think carefully about PR and consider the following questions before hiring a music PR firm:
+Some PR campaigns end with zilch in the way of press, but you still have to pay the bill.
+For this reason, small labels should think carefully about hiring a music PR firm, for many reasons, including:

-2. Who else are they currently representing and could they be in direct competition with you or your campaign?
+2. Who else do they currently represent, and could other clients be in direct competition with you or your campaign?

-3. Where has the firm recently landed media coverage and what outlets do they think would be a good fit for you?
+3. Where has the firm recently landed media coverage, and what outlets do they think might be a good fit for you?

-5. How often do they send reports and how can you see who they have pitched to on your behalf?
+5. How often do they send reports, and how can you see who they have pitched on your behalf?